Located at 20 Old Brompton Road – Just Steps from South Kensington Tube. Easy Access, Always.

 Who needs an HPV vaccine?

-Vaccination against the virus is necessary for everyone, especially sexually active people.
-HPV vaccine is best administered to young people before they become sexually active.
-It is still effective for people who have already started having sex but have not contracted any type of the virus.
+Vaccination against the virus is important for everyone, especially those who are sexually active.
+It is most effective when given to young people before they become sexually active.
+However, it can still offer protection for individuals who have already started having sex but have not been exposed to the virus.

 Women who have been vaccinated against the HPV are also advised to have regular cervical screening because the vaccines available do not protect against all strains of the virus.